-With some sources of material, a pickup truck and sales relationships with local scrap dealers, you can quickly find yourself in a profitable business as a street metal collector.
+With some sources of material, a pickup truck, and sales relationships with local scrap dealers, your business should gain momentum.
 Scrap collectors may gather scrap metal from smaller construction and renovation sites, automotive shops, or smaller businesses.
-I recently saw a stack of business cards for one such entrepreneur at a local building supply store offering to remove construction and renovation scrap.

 Asset-Based Business Opportunities